Kangaroo Hoppet: History

 The Kangaroo Hoppet has its origins in the Birkebeiner Nordic Ski Club's 21 km Australian Birkebeiner, first held in 1979 in Falls Creek.
 The race was based on the original Norwegian Birkebeiner.
-In 1989, the organisation extended the race to a 42 km race, and added the 21 km race and 7 km race (which would originally be known as the Birkebeiner Lite).
-They then petitioned the Worldloppet in 1990 to allow a race in the southern hemisphere, and as part of its petition the race format was changed to a freestyle event.
+In 1989, the organisation extended the race to a 42 km race and added the 21 km race and 7 km race (originally known as the Birkebeiner Lite).
+The Worldloppet was then petitioned in 1990 to allow a race in the southern hemisphere, and as part of its petition the race format was changed to a freestyle event.
 The first race as part of the Worldloppet circuit was held in 1991.

+In 2024, the Kangaroo Hoppet joined Ski Classics as part of their Challenger series of cross country races, although the race itself was cancelled a few days before it was due to take place.

+Cancelled events

+The race has been cancelled four times in recent years.